-You can see the caramel layer in the side view of this bar.
+You can see the caramel layer in the side view of these bars.

 I assure you these sinfully rich bars don’t need caramel sauce on top.
 They are already so very sweet.

-Don’t Caramel Bars look scrumptious?
+Don’t Caramel Bars (a.k.a.
+Turtle Bars) look scrumptious?
 You’d better set aside one of these bars in a safe place if you make them–that is, if you expect to taste one!